Midnight Science (2011-2012), Volume 3, Paper 3

-With respect to astronomical observations, Michael Rappenglueck (8), was the first to interpret a drawing at Lascaux to be a representation of the Summer Triangle.
+With respect to astronomical observations, Michael Rappenglueck (8), was the first to interpret a drawing at Lascaux as a representation of the Summer Triangle.
 This is achieved by using the three eyes drawn in the birdman, the bird standing on a line, and the bull feature.

-If the analysis of Michael Rappenglueck is correct, the artwork in Lascaux would date the earliest astronomical observations of the Cygnus star pattern in Europe to circa 14,000 to 11,000 BC.
+So if the analysis of Michael Rappenglueck is correct, the artwork in Lascaux potentially dates the earliest astronomical observations of the Cygnus star pattern in Europe to circa 14,000 to 11,000 BC.

-Upon studying Michael Rappenglueck claim of a Summer Triangle link one feature becomes apparent that suggests the interpretation might not be correct.
+However, upon studying Michael Rappenglueck claim that the image links to the Summer Triangle, one feature is visible that suggests the interpretation might not be entirely correct.
 Directly below the feet of the birdman, is a short line.
 This line has been interpreted to be weapon of some type.
 But at first glance it appears to represent the constellation Vulpecula.

 Immediately noticeable is a reasonable overlap between the proposed “weapon” at the feet of the strangely drawn person, and the location drawn by the constellation Vulpecula.
 However, it is clear that the drawn Bull cannot be drawing a local map of the land surrounding the British Isles.
 The next test is thus to reanalyze the drawing on the proposed global scale.

 As we are plotting three dimensional data onto a flat screen some distortion in the drawing is to be expected.
-It is also not known, from the photograph of the French cave painting, if the surface on which the painting was made is flat, or curved, nor is it known if photographs of the Lascaux cave painting were taken using a lens configuration that results in further distortion of the image.
+It is also not known, from the photograph of the French cave painting, if the surface under the painting is flat, or curved, nor is it known if photographs of the Lascaux cave painting were taken using a lens configuration that results in further distortion of the image.

-Using only the constellation Vulpecula, to scale and orientate the Lascaux map, produces the result that when the Lascaux drawing is placed on the drawn mercator map, against all odds, the Bull figure appears to accurately represent the general shape of Asia and The Middle East.
+However, using only the constellation Vulpecula, to scale and orientate the Lascaux map, it is found that the image produces a reasonable result when the Lascaux drawing is placed on a Mercator map of Earth.
+Here the Bull figure appears to accurately represent the general shape of Asia and The Middle East.

 In this overlap, the perhaps most important data is the orientation places the bull with perfect rotational alignment over Asia.
-Here the scaling factor and the rotation angle is defined entirely by the constellation Vulpecula.
+However the rear end fo the bull does not match the shape of the eastern side of the continent.
+As stated, in this study the scaling factor and the rotation angle is defined entirely by the constellation Vulpecula.